A-Lyon/A-Lyon.github.io/index.md

 ## About Me:

 > I am graduating with a Bachelors of Science in Computer Science in May 2022.
-I have focused my course work on software engineering, human computer interfacing, and data structures.
+I have focused my course work on software engineering, human computer interaction, and data structures.
 I am currently a data structures teachers assistant, and I work in the natural user interfaces (NUI) lab at Colorado State University (CSU).
 >
 > I earned a Bachelors of Science in Biological Sciences from CSU in 2014.
 As a biologist I managed the bacterial fruit blotch department of a plant pathology laboratory (Eurofins Biodiagnostics) for 6 years.
 I returned to CSU for computer science as I witnessed the biology field progressing into computational models and machines.
 >